 No specific legislation relates to family leave.
 Women are entitled to 12 weeks of maternity leave, of which at least six must be after delivery, where the woman employee has worked for 80 days in the 12 months preceding her delivery date.
 Further, women are entitled to between two and six weeks of leave in specified cases, such as miscarriage, medical termination of pregnancy or tubectomy.
 An additional one month’s leave may be available in case of any illness relating to either the delivery of a child or any of the aforementioned circumstances.

 There are no provisions for paternity leave in the private sector under Indian law as yet, though a Paternity Benefits Bill 2017 has recently been drafted.
 Employers can voluntarily grant this if they wish.

-India’s newest employment law, which came into force in December 2013, concerns the prevention of sexual harassment.
+One of India’s newest employment laws, which came into force in December 2013, concerns the prevention of sexual harassment in the workplace.
 It provides that employers must: